jsonx-org/java/README.md

 #### 2.6.3 Specification

-For a detailed specification of the Maven plugin, see [<ins>JSONX Maven Plugin</ins>](/maven-plugin).
+For a detailed specification of the Maven plugin, see [<ins>JSONx Maven Plugin</ins>](/maven-plugin).

 #### 2.6.4 Example Usage

-The <ins>JSONX Maven Plugin</ins> implements a Maven MOJO that can be used in a `pom.xml`.
+The <ins>JSONx Maven Plugin</ins> implements a Maven MOJO that can be used in a `pom.xml`.
 The following illustrates an example usage.

 ```xml
 <plugin>